Bankruptcy and Medical Bills

 With Chapter 13, there is a repayment plan.
 However, because medical bills in bankruptcy (and credit card debt) is unsecured, most people will end up paying back only a fraction of the debt.
-Chapter 13 doesn’t damage your credit as much as Chapter 7, and its are a little different.
+Chapter 13 doesn’t damage your credit as much as Chapter 7, and its eligibility requirements are a little different.

 Even if you are eligible – decide if you should use bankruptcy for medical bills now, or later.

-for medical bills might seem like the last thing you want to do.
+Waiting to file for bankruptcy for medical bills might seem like the last thing you want to do.
 Especially with medical bills piling up with no end in sight, the stress can be overwhelming.
 However, if you use bankruptcy for medical bills, you want to do it right.